-The second group are specialists who are paid from funds negotiated in the CPC Urban Operations collective agreement, like the Education and Childcare Funds, or Appendix T. The work of these specialists relates specifically to the demands of these funds.
+The second group are specialists who are paid from funds negotiated in the collective agreement and appendices, like the Education and Childcare Funds, or Appendix T. The work of these specialists relates specifically to the demands of these funds.

 The national office also employs translators, who translate all union documents into French and English.